 Superhuman — Still the Speed King

 Superhuman practically invented the premium email client category.
 Its pitch hasn't changed much: keyboard-first navigation, split inbox, read statuses, and a relentless focus on speed.
-What has changed is the AI layer.
-Superhuman's "Auto Summarise" and "Write with AI" features now run across every message, and the tool can draft contextual replies that pull from your entire thread history.
+What has changed is ownership and the AI layer.
+Grammarly announced its acquisition of Superhuman in July 2025 (as reported by TechCrunch) and later rebranded the combined company under the Superhuman name, folding the email client into a wider AI productivity suite.
+In practical terms, Superhuman's "Auto Summarise" and "Write with AI" features now run across every message, and the tool can draft contextual replies that pull from your entire thread history.

-It's fast.
-Genuinely, measurably fast.
-During my testing, the average time from opening a thread to sending a reply was about 40% shorter than in native Gmail.
-The keyboard shortcuts are excellent once muscle memory kicks in (give it a week).
+Speed is the whole point.
+Superhuman is built around a faster open-to-send loop, and users consistently report it feels quicker than native Gmail.
+The keyboard shortcuts are excellent once muscle memory kicks in, which users say takes about a week.
 And the onboarding — that famous concierge onboarding — still exists, though it's now optional.

 The problem is price.
 Superhuman charges a premium that's hard to justify unless email is literally your job.
-At current rates it's one of the most expensive personal productivity subscriptions you can have.
+The standalone Mail plan starts at around $40 per user per month (roughly $33/month if you pay annually) — both checked against the vendor's pricing in June 2026.
+There's no permanent free tier for the Mail product.
 For executives and founders who live in their inbox, that's fine.
 For a mid-level project manager?
 Harder to swallow.
-You can check Superhuman's current pricing page for the latest figures.
+Pricing shifted after the Grammarly acquisition, so check Superhuman's current pricing page for the latest figures before committing.

 Key features